poralcode/js-currency-input/README.md

 # A currency input using jQuery
-A simple implementation auto formatting input into currency upon typing.
+A simple implementation of auto-formatting input into currency upon typing.

-Assuming you have an input with a class of `currency-input`.
+Assuming you have an input with a class name of `currency-input`.
 **e.g.**

 ```html